 What Is Service-Learning?

 Service-learning is an educational experience based upon a collaborative partnership between college and community.
-Students can apply academic knowledge and critical thinking skills to meet genuine community needs.
-This is all accomplished through reflection and assessment.
-Thus, students gain deeper knowledge of course content and the importance of civic engagement.
+It allows students to apply academic knowledge and critical thinking skills to meet community needs.
+Students gain deeper knowledge of course content and the importance of civic engagement.
+This is accomplished through reflection and assessments.
 (Definition developed by the Berea College Service-Learning Advisory Committee, March 2004.)
 For more information, view our Elements of Service-Learning.

 Service-Learning at Berea College